No oil needed

 Easy to clean

 We purchased the Cuisinart Pop and Serve Microwave Popcorn Maker so our reviewer could put it to the test in her kitchen.
 Keep reading for our full product review.

 If you like plain popcorn or need to make a batch to use with a popcorn ball recipe, you might be considering a microwave popcorn maker.
 They’re affordable, easy to use, and won’t send popcorn flying across the kitchen as some air poppers do.
-Microwave popcorn makers don’t require any oil to pop the corn, which is a nice feature for anyone who prefers air-popped corn or just wants to eat a little healthier.
+Microwave popcorn makers don’t require any oil to pop the corn, which is a nice feature for anyone who prefers air-popped corn.

 The Cuisinart Pop and Serve Microwave Popcorn Maker is made of silicone and collapses flat for convenient, out-of-sight storage.
 It comes with a vented lid so you can pop corn in your microwave and eat it out of the same bowl.
 As a big popcorn fan, I was excited to give it a try and dirty fewer dishes than I do with the old-fashioned stovetop method.
 Here's what I found.